petermeissner/timetracker/README.md

 ## Building for Production

+The application can be built into a single, self-contained executable that includes all static files (HTML, CSS, JavaScript) embedded within the binary.
+This makes distribution extremely easy.

+### Build Single Executable

-To build a standalone executable:
+To build a standalone executable with all assets embedded:

 ```powershell
 go build -o timesheet.exe main.go